vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 ## Functional Purity and Side Effects

-Jax transformations and compilation are designed to only work on pure Python functions.
+JAX transformations and compilation are designed to only work on pure Python functions.
 Roughly speaking, a **functionally pure function is one where given the same inputs, it will always produce the same outputs, and does not have any observable side effects.**